 I also had another dear friend who one year when we had a lot going on in our lives, canned me some green beans.
 This really touched my heart!
 And so I knew that she had a lot going on this year and so I decided that I could reciprocate.
 So I gave her some of the green beans.

 I guess that I kinda have a history with green beans.
-I think that I might just even plant and grow some of them for my family next year.
+Maybe I’ll even plant and grow some of them for my family next year.
 I love the feeling of having all my bottles full and on the shelf.
 They look so pretty on the shelf in my basement and I love to have all kinds of food that I have canned.

 How Do You Buy Fresh Green Beans?